ibm-watson-embedded-business-assistant/eba-example-agents/release/blogs/FreeText.md

 ### Some use cases to consider

 EBA is properly a platform for business.
 Business domains are typically well-formed and don't require the use of arbitrary textual data.
 However, EBA can be successfully employed to handle use cases which require a form of _search_.
-For instance, EBA was successfully employed in conjunction with content provides to arbitrarily search for audio, images, and videos for any given topic.
+For instance, EBA was successfully employed in conjunction with content providers to arbitrarily search for audio, images, and videos for any given topic.

 [![Freetext example](../images/freetext-example.png "Freetext example")](../images/freetext-example.png)